deveshptl/golang-data-structures-algorithms/graphs/notes.md

 A graph with few edges relative to the number of its vertices is called **sparse**.

-The vertex is attached as a child to the vertex it is being reached from with an edge called a **tree edge**.
+The vertex is attached as a child to the vertex it is being reached from with an edge called a **tree edge** or in other words it is an edge which is present in tree obtained after applying DFS on the graph.

-If an edge leading to a previously visited vertex other than its immediate predecessor is encountered, the edge is noted as a **cross edge**.
+If an edge leading to a previously visited vertex other than its immediate predecessor is encountered, the edge is noted as a **cross edge** or in others words it is a edge which connects two node such that they do not have any ancestor and a descendant relationship between them.

-Vertext connecting to its ancestor is called **back edges**.
+Edges connecting to its ancestor is called **back edges** or in other words it is an edge (u, v) such that v is ancestor of edge u but not part of DFS tree.

 **Graph Representation**:
 Graph can be represented by using adjacency matrix, adjacency list or incidence matrix.
 Each implementations has their own pros and cons associated with it either it could be time complexity on operations or space complexity.

 #### Types